AdaMartin18010/GraphNetWorkCommunicate/docs/README_EN.md

 ### For Engineers

-Begin with practical implementations in each branch's case studies and application examples.
+Start with application-oriented cases and comparative analyses curated in each branch.

 ### For Students